MorphSeek: Fine-grained Latent Representation-Level Policy Optimization for Deformable Image Registration: Method

-However, for conventional backbones\cite{0502transmorph,0504nicetrans}, we observe that the latent dimensionality \( \mathbf{z} \) (denoted as $N = C_L \times H_L \times W_L \times D_L$) often reaches tens of thousands, which is far larger than in typical GRPO applications.
-If we directly sum over all \( N \) positions when computing \(\log \pi\), the variance of \(\log \pi\) within each group will escalate rapidly with \(N\).
-This leads to impaired exploration discriminability and unstable training.
+However, for conventional backbones\cite{0502transmorph,0504nicetrans}, the latent dimensionality $N=C_L\times H_L\times W_L\times D_L$ often reaches tens of thousands, which is far larger than in typical GRPO applications.
+Directly summing over all latent dimensions can make within-group relative log-likelihoods numerically unstable, weakening exploration discrimination and destabilizing training.